EmoCareAI/ChatPsychiatrist/README.md

 In the figure below, we compare the performance of our LLM chatbot with other models (evaluated by GPT-4).
 The scores in each category represent the effectiveness of the chatbot in that particular aspect.

 <!-- ![](assets/single_turn_comparison_GPT4-score.jpg) -->
+* Comparison of single-turn evaluation scores between our LLM chatbot and other models (evaluated by GPT-4)
 <div align="center">
     <figure>
         <img src="assets/single_turn_GPT4_eval.png" alt="single_turn_comparison_GPT4-score"/>
-        <figcaption>Comparison of single-turn evaluation scores between our LLM chatbot and other models (evaluated by GPT-4)</figcaption>
     </figure>
 </div>